jonguyen15/Google-Data-Analytics-Capstone-Case-Study/README.md

 **Recommendations**:

 - I believe that Cyclstic should run promotions on days of the week that are not Friday and Sunday to increase the number of users overall.
 I think this would boost up the number of annual memberships greatly.
+- Cyclistic should also run events that encourage longer distance rides to show users that the bikes are comfortable and reliable to use often.
+- Most importantly, I believe that this company should market Cyclistic more towards the younger generations.
+Gen Z is a large untapped market of users that are in the prime of their youth and they should take full advantage of that.
+A specific marketing campaign through social media and other means would greatly increase the profits of this company.

+ # 📘 Conclusion

+  This analysis should bring key insights about the state of the company and how future steps should be taken.
+By focusing on the strengths this company has and marketing towards another demographic, this company should continue to see an increase in size and profits.